pyramation/skitch/readme.md

 # skitch

+Create PostgreSQL sql code quickly and in a streamlined, versioned workflow.

-wrapper around `sqitch` to help a sane workflow for sane database management.
+`skitch` is a wrapper around `sqitch` to enable a sane workflow for sane database management.

 ## what's different